What is uterine cancer?

 How is uterine cancer diagnosed?

-- Endometrial biopsy: Caregivers collect a sample of cells from the inside of your uterus.
-The cells are sent to the lab to be tested for cancer.
+- Endometrial biopsy is used to collect a sample of cells from the inside of your uterus to be tested for cancer.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-It may show the size and location of the cancer, and if it has spread.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT or MRI may show the location and size of the tumor, and if the cancer has spread.
+You may be given contrast liquid to help the tumor show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.